Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Soothing Face Mists.

-Pure rose water spray Easy scented toner that cleanses and calms.
+Pure rose waterspray, ay Easy scented toner that cleanses and calms.

-Avene Thermal spring water Enriched with calming minerals perfect for sensitive stress skin.
+Avene Thermal spring water is enriched with calming minerals, perfect for sensitive, stressed skin.

-Take along in a bag or leave on desk for easy spritzes during heat waves or AC exposure.
+Take it along in a bag or leave it on the desk for easy spritzes during heat waves or AC exposure.

 Hydrating Serums.

-The Ordinary Niacinamide Serum Balances sebum defends barrier decongests and helps reduce redness and promotes bright even tone.
+The Ordinary Niacinamide Serum Balances sebum, defends the barrier, decongests, helps reduce redness, and promotes a bright, even tone.

 Common Summer Skincare Mistakes to Avoid.

-Even with proper care some bad habits can neutralize the effects of your efforts Worse still they can result in discomfort and harm Avoid these mistakes with awareness and little changes.
+Even with proper care, some bad habits can neutralize the effects of your efforts.
+Worse still, they can result in discomfort and harm.
+Avoid these mistakes with awareness and a few changes.

 Missing Sunscreen Indoors.

-Be aware that UVA rays pass through windows so indoor sunscreen is a must Even office work in front of windows requires daily protection.
+Be aware that UVA rays pass through windows, so indoor sunscreen is a must.t Even office work in front of windows requires daily protection.

 Applying Heavy Creams in Warmth.